 - The marine head installed on your boat uses seawater to flush waste from the toilet.
-The seawater intake valve (seacock) is located in the port forward side of the engine room. - Waste is routed directly from the head to the holding tank. - The holding tank is plumbed to a fitting on the deck for dockside pump-out and to a macerator pump for pumping waste overboard (where regulations permit).
-The macerator pump switches are located at the helm.
-To activate the pump, you must press both of the macerator switches simultaneously. - You can determine the content level of the holding tank by looking at the tank through the hatch on the cabin entry top step (with the trash can removed).
-It is advisable to empty the holding tank at every opportunity.

-- If you are unable to pump water into the bowl, the probable cause is debris in the pump diaphragm.
+The seawater intake valve (seacock) is located under the forward floorhatch in the main cabin. - Waste is routed directly from the head to the holding tank. - The holding tank is plumbed to a fitting on the deck for dockside pump-out. - You can determine the content level of the holding tank by looking at the tank located under the forward floorhatch in the main cabin.
+We advise emptying the holding tank at every opportunity. - If you are unable to pump water into the bowl, the probable cause is debris in the pump diaphragm.
 To remedy this, shut off the seawater intake valve (seacock) and dismantle the pump.
-The pump is generally held together with six screws (the design is simple and the problem will be obvious when the pump body is split open). - To winterize the head, shut off the intake seacock and pump until the bowl is dry.
-Remove the drain plug in the base and pump again to remove all of the water.
-Do not fill the bowl with anti-freeze.
-The intake seacock should be left closed while the boat is underway or whenever the boat is left moored in the water.
+The pump is generally held together with six screws (the design is simple and the problem will be obvious when the pump body is split open).